 When it comes to television shows, there are few that reach iconic status, like Seinfeld.
 From 1989 to 1998, Seinfeld captivated audiences as a “show about nothing”.
 Yet, it somehow managed to touch everyday existence.
 One of the common threads that wove through many episodes was the cast’s relationship with cigars.
 Whole episodes centered around the theme of cigars.
 For many of these celebrities, the love of smoking fine cigars was more than a matter of art imitating life.

 Art Imitates Life

 It’s easy to see why so many episodes of the beloved sitcom featured cigars.
 Co-creators Larry David and Jerry Seinfeld are both avid cigar aficionados.
 Julia Louis Dreyfus and her acting husband Brad Hall bragged about having a humidor at home, long before it became cool to smoke.

 During the taping of the show, cigars were often enjoyed offset, especially when the episode featured them in the plotline.
 Fast-forward to post-Seinfeld projects.
 You’ll see Larry David smoking sticks in “Curb Your Enthusiasm.”
 Jerry Seinfeld also did an episode with Steve Harvey, another true cigar aficionado.
 That was in the episode, “Comedians in Cars Getting Coffee.”
 In this episode, the two sat in a Chicago cigar lounge enjoying a couple of good sticks.

 Seinfeld Episodes and Cigars

 Kramer and Cuban Cigars

-In the end, Kramer was the key to whole episodes about cigars.
+In the end, Kramer was the key to entire episodes about cigars.
 He wanted to create a proper smoking lounge in his apartment for everyone not allowed to smoke in public restaurants.
 The consequences of his decision were legendary.
 He ends up smoking so much, that his face became the consistency of “an old baseball mitt”.
 He eventually sues “big tobacco” for losing his “twinkle”.

-In another episode, he tries to pass off three Dominican gentlemen as genuine Cuban cigar rollers.
+In another episode, Kramer attempts to pass off three Dominican gentlemen as genuine Cuban cigar rollers.
 His goal with this is to become a domestic cigar magnate.
 Instead, they end up getting jobs rolling crepes at a diner.
 One of the most memorable episodes is when George’s future father-in-law’s cabin burns down because of the Cuban cigars Kramer smokes.